Don't let pain be the only reason you get treatment.

 You don't wait until you are smelly before you have a shower.
 If you did then you probably wouldn't be too popular.
 No offence meant to you if this is how you gauge your cleanliness.
 Showering daily prevents bacteria building up and getting infections, just like regular soft tissue work prevents injuries popping up.

 Most injuries are caused by repetitive traumas to soft tissues.
 Whether it be the myofascia (muscle/fascia), ligaments, tendons or nerves.
-This means that even when you have no pain you are accumulating a soft tissue injury through exercise, your posture and general day to day activities.
+This means that even when you have no pain you are accumulating a soft tissue injury through exercise, your posture, your thoughts/emotions and general day to day activities.
 Even if you have a previous traumatic injury to your soft tissues there will still be a component of repetitive strain that will aggravate this as well.
 Simply put if you had a previous injury from years ago it may still be getting irritated and go under the radar without you even noticing.

 We often get signs that an injury is on its way.
 You may feel a tightening or the occasional stabbing pain or tingling.
 This will then go away only to flare up later on down the track.